Existence and Calculation of Optimal Monetary Equilibria on Overlapping Generations Economies

 \begin{definition} The \textit{subset of Pareto optimal equilibria} $\mathcal{H}^{PO}\subseteq\mathcal{H}$ is

 \end{definition}

 Definition \ref{defParetoOptimalEqSet} identifies the subset of $\mathcal{H}$ for which there is no possibility of redistribution of aggregate resources leading to a Pareto improvement.
-Furthermore, due to Definition \ref{defSetEquilibria}, aggregate resources implicitly defined by elements of $\mathcal{H}$ can vary only at time $t=0$.
+Furthermore, due to Definition \ref{defSetEquilibria}, aggregate resources implicitly defined by elements of $\mathcal{H}$ can vary only in period $t=0$.